wjabrac/agent-mono/README.md

 - Scaffold plugins and services with the `agent` CLI.
 - Hot-reload tools during development.
 - Policy engine for security controls.
-- Advanced planning with loops and conditionals.
+- Planning (experimental and currently unimplemented).
-- Human-in-the-loop approvals.
 - Metrics and tracing via Graphite and Grafana.

 ## Basic usage